orbitalquark/textadept/docs/faq.md

 **Q:**
 If Textadept is so minimalist, why are the downloads around 10MB in size and the unzipped folders 10s of MBs in size?
+Why is the Git repository more than 50MB in size?

 **A:**
 Each download contains 2 executables: a GUI version and a terminal version.